-The Cork City Gaol in Sunday’s well, was designed to replace the old Gaol at the Northgate Bridge in the heart of the city.
-The old Gaol was nearly 100 years old on a confined site, Overcrowded & Unhygienic.
+Cork City Gaol in Sunday’s Well was designed to replace the old Gaol at the North gate Bridge in the heart of the city.
+The old Gaol was nearly 100 years old, on a confined site, overcrowded & unhygienic.

 The Gaol closed in August 1923 with all remaining prisoners either released or transferred to other Gaols.

-The top floor of the Governors house was used as a radio broadcasting station by the national radio station- Radio Eireann (now RTE) from 1927 until the 1950’s.
+From 1927 until the 1950s the top floor of the Governors house was used as a radio broadcasting station by Radio Eireann (now RTE).

 For a time, the exterior grounds were used by The Department of Posts & Telegraphs for storage of equipment.